SaaSFort

 11Operational ResilienceBCP/DR plans, RTO/RPO, backup testingRTO/RPO undefined, backups not tested

-12Compliance & LegalRegulatory mapping, audit history, certificationsNo SOC2 or ISO 27001, no regulatory mapping
+12Compliance & LegalRegulatory mapping, audit history, certificationsNo SOC2 or ISO 27001, no NIS2 compliance mapping

 13End User Device ManagementEndpoint security, MDM, BYOD policyNo MDM solution, BYOD without controls